eclipse-thingweb/node-wot/examples/templates/exposed-thing/README.md

 ### package.json

--   devDependencies (lines 12-17): These are the dependencies that will be used during development time.
+-   `devDependencies`: These are the dependencies that will be used during development time.
     Most importantly, `wot-typescript-definitions` is needed in order for TypeScript to understand what is `WoT`, `ExposedThing` etc.

 ```js